Best cheap blenders of 2024 in the UK - I've tested these affordable blenders, all under £70

 Not all parts safe for dishwasher

-The large and robust glass jug makes this blender as great for soups as smoothies, we found – especially as it can handle large batches easily.
+The large and robust glass jug makes this blender as great for soups as smoothies, I found – especially as it can handle large batches easily.
 It has really decent power for its relatively modest price tag too, with a 650W motor and durable-feeling stainless steel blades.

 This one was really easy to clean – while the blade isn’t dishwasher safe (most other parts are) it does unscrew from the base, which was really helpful not only for washing, but also for collecting any food that had clung to it.
 Simple to use, it has two speed settings and a pulse function which are controlled by a dial.
-It saw to our smoothie with little effort, and a handy opening in the lid allowed us to add more liquid to the mix when things were looking too thick.
+It saw to my smoothie with little effort, and a handy opening in the lid allowed us to add more liquid to the mix when things were looking too thick.

 Best cheap blender for smoothies